Training your puppy to walk on a lead is a vital part of their education, but it can take some puppies a while to get used to this new experience.

 “While your puppy’s body is developing, you need to be mindful of their growing bodies,” says Louise.

 The growth plates on your puppy’s bones can take up to 18 months before they’re fully closed.
-During this time, avoid strenuous exercise like long walks or jumping.
-Your vet will be able to advise you at what age your puppy is mature and you can then gradually increase the length and intensity of their walks.
+During this time, avoid strenuous exercise like long walks or activities like jumping.
+Your vet will be able to advise you at what age your puppy is mature, and you can then gradually increase the length and intensity of their walks.

 The usual recommendation is that puppies should have a maximum of five minutes structured walking time each day, for every month of their age.